Get a FREE Case Review

-Myrtle Beach Boating Accident Attorney
+Myrtle Beach Boating Accident Lawyer

 With over 20 million tourists flocking to this city at the heart of the Grand Strand, your summer and winter watercraft activities can take a dangerous turn.
 Accountability for your actions (and respect for others sharing the water with you) goes a long way toward safe enjoyment for all concerned.
 Always keep safety precautions in mind as distraction and non-adherence are usually the premises of boating accidents.